Linuxfabrik/monitoring-plugins/check-plugins/wordpress-version/README.md

 ## Overview

-Checks the installed WordPress version against the endoflife.date API and alerts if the version is end-of-life or if newer releases are available.
-The check must run on the WordPress server itself, as it reads the version from the WordPress installation directory (`wp-includes/version.php`).
+Checks the installed WordPress version against the endoflife.date API and alerts if the version is end-of-life or if newer major, minor, or patch releases are available.
+By default, alerts 30 days before the official EOL date.
+The offset is configurable.

+**Important Notes:**

+* The check must run locally on the WordPress server because it reads the version from the installation directory.

 **Data Collection:**

-* Reads the WordPress version from `<path>/wp-includes/version.php` using a regex match on `$wp_version`
+* Reads the installed WordPress version from `wp-includes/version.php` in the installation directory (default: `/var/www/html/wordpress`, configurable via `--path`)
-* Queries the [endoflife.date API](https://endoflife.date/api/wordpress.json) to fetch EOL dates and latest available versions
+* Compares against the [endoflife.date API](https://endoflife.date/api/wordpress.json) to determine EOL status and available updates
-* Caches API responses in a SQLite database to reduce network calls
+* Caches endoflife.date responses locally for 24 hours to reduce external requests

 ## Fact Sheet